tkrabel/edaviz/README.md

+# edaviz has been integrated into [bamboolib](https://bamboolib.com/).
+If you want to use edaviz, please go to [bamboolib.com](https://bamboolib.com/)

-# eda[viz](https://youtu.be/eYEeYv11YrQ) - stop coding the same visualizations in seaborn and plotly over and over again!
+eda[viz](https://youtu.be/eYEeYv11YrQ) - stop coding the same visualizations in seaborn and plotly over and over again!

 edaviz is a python library for data exploration and visualization in Jupyter Notebook and Jupyter Lab. edaviz provides you with great default visualizations out of the box, to save you time and money.